Champlin Minnesota – Great Neirgborhood!

 The Champlin area was first settled when Father Louis Hennepin, a Franciscan priest from whom Hennepin County gets its name, Michael Accult, and Peter Dulay were captured by Lakota Indians.
 An Indian trading post was later established in the area.
 Charles Miles created the first permanent settlement in what came to be named Marshall Township.
 In 1859, it was split into two towns, Champlin and Dayton.

-Light rain early...then remaining cloudy with showers in the afternoon.
-High 56F.
-Winds NNW at 5 to 10 mph.
-Chance of rain 60%.
+Mostly cloudy with snow flurries and snow showers, especially in the afternoon.
+High 11F.
+Winds E at 5 to 10 mph.
+Chance of snow 40%.

 Wednesday 02/27 10%

 Cloudy early with partial sunshine expected late.
 High near 15F.
 Winds WNW at 5 to 10 mph.